 What are Dental Implants?

 Dental Implants are simply tooth root replacements.
-These new roots serve as anchors to new teeth, anchoring individual teeth, a group of teeth (bridges), or even an entire arch of teeth (hybrids).
-Dental implants also serve as excellent anchors to partial and complete dentures, turning a nightmare denture situation into a very comfortable solution for any patient who has lost all teeth.
+Like your natural tooth roots, these new implant roots anchor new teeth providing a firm foundation for individual teeth, groups of teeth (bridges), or even an entire arch of teeth (hybrids).
+Dental implants can also be great anchors for partial and complete dentures, transforming even nightmare denture situations into comfortable solutions for any patient who has lost all of their teeth.

 How Do They work?

 Once the surrounding bone and gums have completely healed around the dental implant, special components called abutments are then used to connect the implant to the new tooth or groups of teeth or dentures.